-Our innovative conservation team have been busy preparing a rather unusual new eatery at Safarihoek in Namibia, in the shape of a vulture restaurant!
+Our innovative conservation team has been busy preparing a rather unusual new eatery at Safarihoek in Namibia, in the shape of a vulture restaurant!

 The initiative came about due to the sad fact that vulture numbers in southern Africa have been in decline for the past 30 years, and despite not being the prettiest of characters, they are a fascinating and integral part of the ecosystem.

-It is hoped that our new vulture restaurant will top the vultures’ lists of ‘where to be seen’, and draw the birds away from farmlands, giving them a safe place to eat unpoisoned food, and support their chick rearing endeavours.
+It is hoped that our new vulture restaurant will top the vultures’ lists of ‘where to be seen’, and draw the birds away from farmlands, giving them a safe place to eat unpoisoned food and support their chick-rearing endeavors.
 They certainly seem to approve of the menu so far!

 The first Saturday of September is International Vulture Awareness Day.

 Our special offers are designed to help you experience everything southern Africa has to offer whilst also saving some all-important pennies.
 Whether you’re about to embark on a once-in-a-lifetime solo trip, or are celebrating a special occasion, have a peek at our offers and see what could be in store for you.